 MESA Stewards and Hosts share a common passion for transforming the global food system by getting their hands dirty in the fields, and by connecting with one another.

 Day-to-day life typically involves full-time, on-site training for the Steward to gain hands-on, sustainable agriculture experience over a full season.
 Stewards are matched with Hosts according to similar agricultural interests.
 Stewards reside at or within an easy commute of the their Host assignment for the full training period.
 Stewards expect 32-48 hands-on training hours per week, based on the Training Plan you provide.
-Stewards may also spend 2-6 hours/week on online curriculum and/or collaborative “SPRIG” project development.
+Stewards may also spend 4-8 hours/month on online courses offered by MESA and our partners, MESA hosted Steward meetings and forums, etc..
 Hosts must provide Stewards with one full day off/week.
 Hosts provide a variety of agricultural activities throughout the program.
-Daily activities can be physically strenuous and repetitive during peak season.
-MESA’s online agroecology curriculum is designed to complement your Steward’s training activities and further their learning objectives.
+Stewards understand that some daily activities may be physically strenuous and repetitive during their Host’s peak season.

 At the conclusion of the training period, MESA will mail a program completion certificate to your Steward, and provide an end-of-program evaluation for Hosts and Stewards.
 Stewards return to home with new friendships and professional connections made through MESA’s global network.
-Stewards are encouraged to develop proposals for projects in their home communities, and may apply to MESA for matching project funds.
+Stewards are encouraged to develop proposals for projects in their home communities, and may apply to MESA for their own SPRIG mini grants.

 Agricultural training can involve long hours and highly variable daily scheduling based on the season.
 On-farm activities are led by the Host or a supervisor, and must vary and progress over time.
 Each placement offers different educational and social opportunities.
 Hosts are expected to include Stewards in family or community gatherings, farmers’ workshops, visit other organic farms, etc. While educational and social activities are an essential part of the J1 exchange program, they shouldn’t override the Steward’s primary training activities.
 Stewards expect to remain on-site for the majority of their US program.Stewards may travel offsite and visit nearby places of interest on days off.
 Hosts and Stewards must agree in advance to extra days off to compensate accrued overtime, if any.
 Further information about training hours and time off is contained in the Host Handbook.